Teletherapy & Online Therapy

 You likely don't need to travel for teletherapy

 One of the key advantages of virtual therapy is that it can be done from almost anywhere, which can be less stressful than commuting to therapy.
-If you have a device and an internet connection, you can sign on to sessions with your therapist and receive high-quality care from home.
+If you have a device and an internet connection, you can sign on to teletherapy sessions with your therapist and receive high-quality care from home.

 That means teletherapy allows people who might not have the ability to get mental health care otherwise to get the treatment they may need.
 For example, some teletherapy users live in rural areas, meaning there might not be in-person providers anywhere near them.
-Others have a physical disability or a mental illness like social anxiety that may make it difficult or impossible for them to leave their home to get to their sessions.
+Other teletherapy users have a physical disability or a mental illness like social anxiety that may make it difficult or impossible for them to leave their home to get to their sessions.
 Still others may not have reliable transportation, or may have too busy a schedule between caring for children and work to allow for commuting back and forth to appointments.
-In situations like these, online therapy can be a much more convenient option.
+In situations like these, online therapy and teletherapy can be a much more convenient option.

 You can control your environment during the therapy session